 After I got in trouble for repeated mouse-theft I figured out how to do the add-and-edit-config-files-on-the-SD-card method for headless setup.

-Then when while I was making notes on how to do that I found out about the secret menu.
+Then when while I was making notes on how to do that I found out about the newly-added secret menu.

 But I’ve got all these notes and maybe you’ll find them helpful?